zh30/git-commit-analyzer/README.md

 - Cargo (usually comes with Rust)
 - Ollama (with llama3.1 model installed) for local AI processing
 - Groq API key (optional, for using Groq's remote AI model)
+- Cerebras API key (optional, for using Cerebras' remote AI model)

 ## Installation